-The Five Best Places to Visit in September
+Top 6 Places to Visit in September in China

-Of China’s 43 World Heritage sites, six are situated in the Beijing area: the Great Wall of China, the Forbidden City, the Summer Palace, the Temple of Heaven, the Peking Man Site at Zhoukoudian, and the Ming Tombs.
+Beijing has some of China’s best World Heritage sites, such as the Great Wall of China, the Forbidden City, the Summer Palace, the Temple of Heaven.
 In this historical capital city, you can maximize your appreciation of Chinese culture and history.
-Check out top things to do in Beijing.

 2. The Yellow Mountains